- Home

 Credit granted shall not be for course(s) completed as part of an undergraduate degree, nor shall credit be granted that exceeds one-half of the total programme credits.

-For further information please contact Stacey Wong, Postgraduate Programmes Administrator on 06 830 1507.
+For further information please contact the Postgraduate Programmes Administrator, Stacey Wong, on 06 830 1507.

 Academic Learning Services